rundexter/documentation/source/includes/_modules.md

 `{ getData: fn, run: fn }`

-...once it gets inside the Dexter App, it ends up looking like:
+Once it gets inside the Dexter App, it ends up looking like:

 `{ getData: fn, run: fn, log: fn, complete: fn, fail: fn, log: fn }`

-This implicit wrapping process lets you focus on the details of your module, and even run your module outside of Dexter without worrying about managing Dexter's dependencies!
+This wrapping process lets you focus on the details of your module — and even run your module outside of Dexter — without worrying about managing Dexter’s dependencies.

 <aside class="warning">
 If your module exports properties named complete, fail, log, or run, your module will not work!